antoniopantaleo/antoniopantaleo.github.io/content/about.md

 Oh, hey.
 Glad to see you there!

 My name is Antonio, an engineer located in Turin, Italy, who likes calling himself a *techurious* (nope, that's not a strange kind of two-headed dinosaur.
-It's the union of the words *tech* and *curious*).
+It's the union of the words *technology* and *curious*).

 Since I was a kid, I loved using computers.
 I was lucky to have some of them in my parents' house.
 I remember when I used PowerPoint to make quiz-like games whose final result was up to the user decisions (the *user* was always me; sad story).